rahulbordoloi/CovidBot/README.md

 ## Bot Integration

-To integrate this bot in your webpage, copy the followingJavascript code from below and paste it just above the closing of ```<body>``` tag on every page you want the chat widget to appear.
+To integrate this bot in your webpage, copy the following Javascript code from below and paste it just above the closing of ```<body>``` tag on every page you want the chat widget to appear.

 ```
 <!--Chatbot Script-->